-The roads within the Rocky Ridge development (other than the driveways leading to the two private single-family residences) are owned by the Association.
+The roads within the Rocky Ridge development (other than the driveways leading to the two private single family residences) are owned by the Association.
 These roads are private and are intended to provide access, ingress and egress to Owners and other Allowed Users and are not open to access by the general public.
 Parking areas within Rocky Ridge consist primarily of pop-out areas along the Development's private roads and those parking areas are not reserved or expressly allocated to a particular Owner or Residence Lot.
 However, Owners are asked to direct guests and other Allowed Users to park their vehicles in parking areas that are reasonably proximate to the building within which the Residence is located and with respect to which the individual is an Allowed User, rather than in parking areas that are adjacent to walkways or entrances to other Residences, the goal being to preserve parking spaces in the vicinity of other buildings for Owners and Allowed Users of Residences within the adjacent buildings.

 Vehicles must not block walkways and/or entrances to Residences and parking is never allowed on lawns or landscaped areas within the Rocky Ridge development.
-During the snow season some parking spaces that are routinely used during the summer and fall seasons may be unavailable due to the need to use those parking areas for snow storage purposes.